This is how it goes. We put a load of shit into a single web page. This makes the page slow. Slow to load, slow to render. Slow.

 <div role="button" tabinidex="0"> and doesn’t require script to make it accessible again.

-Divitus is an antiquated buzzword but its still prevalent today.
-We often use additional elements unncessarily.
-These make the request longer to make, parse and render.
+Divitus is an antiquated buzzword that’s still prevalent today.
+We often use additional elements unncessarily which make payloads larger, and requests longer.
 We should be able to justify the existence of every element.

 Ensuring HTML is small is important.
 Unlike CSS, it can’t be easily cached.
-This is because it’s likely to contain personalised and dynamic content.
-This in turn encourages the misuse of AJAX.
+This is because HTML is likely to contain personalised and dynamic content which in turn encourages the misuse of AJAX.

 Similarly, the first rule of ARIA is not to use it.
 To associate errors to a form control we might use